 If you prefer businesses to pay by phone, then you should never forget to list the phone numbers and hours of operation of your company.
 It looks like it is quite simple, but far too often it has been observed that companies are unable to include this information in their billing statements or invoices.

-Lastly, a clear explanation of charges which a business is responsible for paying must always be included.
+Lastly, a clear explanation of the charges, which a business is responsible for paying must always be included.
 There has to be a description of the rendered services or the details of the unsettled debts, and then, of course, the amount owed and the payment due date has to be included.

 When all of this critical information is included, it is vital that your business partners and customers are bound to know how much they owe, what date they are expected to pay by, and most importantly, how to put forward the recompense.